 - 2. Ratification, on an advisory basis, of the appointment of Ernst & Young, LLP as the Company's independent public accounting firm for the fiscal year ending December 31, 2025; - 3.
 Approval, on an advisory basis, of the compensation of the Company's named executive officers; - 4.
-Approval, pursuant to the Nasdaq Listing Rules, of the conversion of the Company's Series A Preferred Stock into shares of Common Stock; and - 5.
+Approval of the Conversion Proposal; and - 5.
 Approval of one or more adjournments of the Annual Meeting to solicit additional proxies if necessary.